Illustration - Drawn to Digital (Online Short Course)

 You will start with handmade drawing, printmaking and mark-making and be encouraged to develop drawings and texture libraries.

-By scanning work into the computer you will learn how to manipulate your designs in Adobe Photoshop.
+By uploading work onto the computer you will learn how to manipulate your designs in Adobe Photoshop.
 You will learn how to clean up images, add and experiment with textures, as well as playing with the possibilities of pattern repeat and digital collage.

 With the guidance from your tutor, you will be encouraged to explore the transition between these two ways of working to create projects that can be printed and manipulated digitally, but still retaining the hand of the artist.
 By working in this way you will be able to make digital technologies work for you, and gain the confidence to use these to support your current practice.